thoughtspot/rest-api-sdk/JAVA_ECLIPSE_JRE_LIB/doc/controllers/session.md

 # Login

-To programmatically login a user to ThoughtSpot, use this endpoint
+You can programmatically login a user to ThoughtSpot

 :information_source: **Note** This endpoint does not require authentication.